Mountain Bike Costa Rica

 Ride through tropical forests, traditional farmlands, plantations, cloud forests, national parks and lakeshores and along the Pacific Ocean, Outfitters can supply support services such as transportation, maps, beverages, snacks and even suntan lotion.
 Ask questions and you can be sure of getting lots of ‘free advice’ on where to rest-up and enjoy other activities along the way.
 When staying at the Blue River Resort and Hot Springs the reservations desk is available to bikers for advice and recommendations at no cost.

-A search on the internet shows several with trails and routes available throughout the country.
+Maps show trails and routes available throughout the country.
 Look for details such as the required level of fitness and off road experience recommended; suggestions such as the average time required completing the route.
 Also, features such as downloadable maps are available, with specific details of the respective course, the scenery, and GPS coordinates.